 I don’t like how you paint me, yet I’m still here hanging

-She acknowledges that the media helped build her career but resents the way it distorts her identity.
+She knows that the media helped build her career, but resents the way it distorts her identity.

 Not what you made me